Tag Archives: ai

 So while context windows can get big, we’ll probably never have enough when we get to more complicated tasks and bigger code bases.
 There’s a preservation of complexity at play.

 Accuracy and precision in the context play a crucial role in effectiveness.
-Context passed to LLMs need to be information-dense.
+Context passed to LLMs needs to be information-dense.
 We should probably start considering how efficient is the context we’re providing to LLMs.
 I don’t know how to measure context efficiency yet, but I believe this will be important to be more effective as tasks become more complicated.

 But there’s more than just the LLM and how to operate it.